neondatabase/website/content/docs/introduction/billing.md

 - The number of active compute endpoints
 - The number of CUs per compute endpoint
-- Neon's _auto-suspend compute_ feature, which suspends a compute endpoint (and its CUs) after a specified period of inactivity.
+- Neon's _Auto-suspend compute_ feature, which suspends a compute endpoint (and its CUs) after a period of inactivity.
 The current default is five minutes.
-The ability to configure the period of inactivity is _coming soon_.
+- Neon's _Configurable auto-suspend compute_ feature, which allows you to configure the timeout period for the  _Auto-suspend compute_ feature (_coming soon_).
+- Neon's _Always-on_ compute feature, which keeps an endpoint active indefinitely to avoid the few seconds of connection latency when waking an idle compute (_coming soon_).
 - Neon's _autoscaling_ feature, which allows you to set a minimum and maximum number of CUs for each compute endpoint.
 The number of active CUs scale up and down based on workload (_coming soon_).
-- Neon's _always-on_ compute feature, which keeps one endpoint active indefinitely to avoid connection latency due compute endpoint startup time (_coming soon_).

 The cost calculation for _Compute time_ is as follows: